-Disney’s Beauty & The Beast Has Gay Character, First Time Ever
+Disney’s Beauty And The Beast Has Gay Character, First Time Ever

 Some see Disney’s LGBTQ inclusivity as a step forward and hope that gay characters would make it to the fore in Marvel movies and blockbusters like Star Wars.
 Others feel that producers are making unnecessary political statements with movies like the Beauty and the Beast and putting pressure on young kids.
 People are threatening to boycott Disney movies because for the stance the movie giant has taken.

-The Beauty and the Beast is Disney’s boldest attempt yet to inculcate the LGBTQ community into their movies.
+Beauty and the Beast is Disney’s boldest attempt yet to inculcate the LGBTQ community into their movies.
 However, it is not the first.
 In another Disney movie, Frozen there was a short and subtle reference to a gay family.
 In the 2013 flick, there is an understated nod that Oaken the store owner is gay.
 In a brief scene, the mountainside store owner introduces another man as his partner surrounded by their children.

 In February, Disney XD aired an episode of Star vs. the Forces of Evil where the main characters go to a concert where a boy band is bellowing out tunes.
 In the crowd, a bunch of people are kissing including a few same-sex couples.